santoshk17/ai/about.md

 Welcome !

-> My name is Santosh, I work as a software engineer at Altair Engineering.
+> My name is Santosh, I work as a software engineer .

-  I am interested in deep learning, machine learning and data science.
+> I am interested in deep learning, machine learning and data science.

-  I like to explore psychology, audiobooks and documentaries.
+> I like to explore psychology, audiobooks and documentaries.